GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 - **Api Relative Url** : This setting indicates the rest of the API URL that will be concatenated with the root URL of an API Data Connection when a request is sent.
 For example, the root URL for the connection may be **https:[ api.myapi.com ]** .
 If your API controller name is CustomerData, then you would type **\CustomerData** in API Relative URL.
 The API request would be sent to **https:[ api.myapi.com ]\CustomerData**.
 This field is ignored when a Data Portal uses a database connection.
 - **Helper Default Columns (optional)** : You can use a comma delimited list to set default columns that will appear when a new report is created using the Report Builder.
 - **Is Custom Command** : When set to yes, allows background jobs to run from the Custom Commands Window.
 Custom Commands require specific parameters to work with the Custom Commands window.
-See the [ INTERJECT Ribbon ](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html) on how to use Custom Commands
+See the [ Interject Ribbon ](/wGetStarted/Interject-Ribbon-Menu-Items.html) on how to use Custom Commands

 ![](/images/DataPortals/04.jpg)